South Wales Police & Crime Panel (Jan)

 As the Police and Crime Commissioner has a duty under the Police Reform and Social Responsibility Act to ‘obtain the views’ of the public and victims of crime about matters relating policing, it is important that community links are maintained to enable members of the public to have a voice.

-To find out more about the Commissioner’s commitment to public engagement activity, read our Engagement Strategy
+To find out more about the Commissioner’s commitment to developing and conducting meaningful public engagement activity, read our Engagement Strategy

 The Commissioner has also endorsed the ‘National Principles for Public Engagement in Wales’.
 These principles aim to encourage good quality and consistent engagement activity with the public.
 You can find out more about these principles here